The first snowstorm of the season is expected to start Saturday morning in Portsmouth. Find out how much snow will fall and when here.

 Prudence Island researchers will use a $500K federal grant to lead a nationwide study on salt marsh resilience against the effects of climate change.

 Hurricane Jose’s effects will start to be felt Tuesday in the Portsmouth area.
 Here’s what you need to know about the storm to stay prepared.

 While Hurricane Jose’s track remains uncertain, Portsmouth residents are asked to monitor weather alerts, and to be prepared for strong winds and rain.

 The DEM recently announced $6.4 million in matching grants to help communities reduce flooding, control stormwater, and strengthen climate resilience.

-The National Weather Service (NWS), Taunton office, has issued a Flood Watch for the Portsmouth area due to heavy rain starting Monday afternoon.
+The National Weather Service has issued a Flash Flood Warning until 7:30 p.m.
+Friday for the Portsmouth area.

-A Winter Weather Advisory is in effect from midnight until noon on Friday for the Portsmouth area, according to the National Weather Service (NWS).
+A High Wind Watch is in effect through Monday afternoon, according to the National Weather Service (NWS).